Senior discounts in Canada can help you save money on everyday expenses whether you are 55, 60, or 65 years and older.

 Restaurant Discounts for Seniors in Canada

 From fast food to coffee and more, these restaurants offer senior discounts worth checking out.

 IHOP: IHOP offers a 55+ menu for seniors with reduced prices on several breakfast, lunch, and dinner options.

 Denny’s: Get 15% off your meal every Thursday between 2pm and 10pm.
 Available to 55+ seniors only.
 Denny’s also has a 55+ menu with reduced prices.

-Humpty’s Restaurant: Join the Emerald 55 Club and get a 10% discount on all food and beverage purchases at Humpty’s 45 restaurants across Western Canada.
-55+ Seniors also receive a 20% discount every Tuesday.
+Humpty’s Restaurant: Seniors 60+ can join the Emerald Diner Club and get a 10% discount on all food and beverage purchases at Humpty’s 45 restaurants across Western Canada.

 Salisbury House: Has a “Silver” menu for seniors aged 55 and up.
 Based in Winnipeg and Steinbach (Manitoba).

 Tim Hortons: Some Tim Hortons locations offer a 10% discount.
 Confirm before placing an order.

 McDonald’s: Seniors 55+ can get 20% off their coffee orders at select locations.
 Policies vary by location, as many McDonald’s restaurants are owned by franchisees who may offer their own promotions.

 Subway: Seniors aged 60+ can get a 10% discount at some Subway locations.